Enquire now

 • Avoid strenuous activity: Limit outdoor activities, especially those that require physical exertion, during the hottest part of the day.

 • Monitor your health: Watch for signs of heat exhaustion or heat stroke, which can include dizziness, nausea, headache, and confusion.
-Get in touch with a healthcare expert if you experience these symptoms.
+Get in touch with an internal medicine expert in Jaipur if you experience these symptoms.

 By taking these precautions, you can reduce the risk of heat-related illness and stay safe during a heat wave.